LEAN: graph-based pruning for convolutional neural networks by extracting longest chains: Method

-The operator norm of a transposed convolution can be computed in a similar fashion as the strided convolution.
-The matrix associated with a transposed convolution of stride $s$ is exactly the transpose of the matrix for a stride $s$ convolution \cite{long2015fully}.
-In general we have for any linear map $A$ between Euclidean vector spaces that $\norm{A}=\norm{A^T}$.
-Therefore, for a given transposed convolution kernel $h$, the operator norm is equal to that as if $h$ were applied as a strided convolution.
-As such, we can utilize the procedure outlined in section \ref{sec:downsamplingnorm}.
+\textbf{Upsampling: operator norm for transposed convolutions}: The matrix of a stride-$s$ transposed convolution is the transposed matrix of a stride-$s$ convolution \citep{long2015fully}.
+Since we have $\norm{A}=\norm{A^T}$, for a transposed convolution $h$, the operator norm can be computed by Equation \ref{eq:downopnorm}.